IngeniiCode/AvMet/README.md

 ###  Airbus A319 flying at 119,000 ft.
 American Airlines A319 that was showing a flight altitude for 119,000 ft. (well beyond the edge of space, and obviously bogus).
-Inspection of the database showed a single entry was involved and a simple delta detection alogrythim was all needed to detect and remove when encountered.
+Inspection of the database showed a single entry was involved and a simple delta detection algorythim was all needed to detect and remove when encountered.

-### 8300 Mile Range
+### 8300 Mile Range Issue
 The current challenge is handling cases where more than a single record is in play and the simplistic delta vector is insufficient to mitigate reporting errors.
 For example, in a recent test, the aircraft position data caused a Distance